Organizations and Service in Our Parish

 Spreading the Love: A service of sending cards to our homebound parishioners so they know they are still a vital part of our parish.

-Visitation: Volunteers visit homebound parishioners and those in hospitals and nursing homes.
+Visitation: Eucharistic Ministers visit homebound parishioners and those in hospitals and nursing homes.
 St. Mary of Grace prays the rosary on the 4th Wed at 2pm at Wesbury.

 Bereavement Ministry: Volunteers reach out to those bereaving the loss of a loved one through accompaniment, cards and monthly individual or group meetings, all the while providing a judgement-free forum of love, support and friendship.